-From each individual simulation, we summarize the relative probability outputs, and then obtain the marginal forecast for the typhoon frequency in Taiwan (Fig. 5).
-For simplicity, for all the simulations in this study, we take the first 2,000 samples as burn-in and use the following 10,000 samples as the output of the Gibbs sampler.
-Fig. 5a displays the median, the upper and lower quartiles of the predicted (LOOCV) overall seasonal typhoon rates in the vicinity of Taiwan.
+From each individual simulation, we summarize the relative probability outputs and then obtain the marginal forecast for the typhoon frequency in Taiwan (Fig. 5).
+For simplicity, for all the simulations in this study, we take the first 2000 samples as burn in and use the following 10 000 samples as the output of the Gibbs sampler.
+Figure 5a displays the median and the upper and lower quartiles of the predicted (LOOCV) overall seasonal typhoon rates in the vicinity of Taiwan.
 The correlation between the median of predictive rate and observations is 0.71.
-In comparison to the correlation skill of 0.63 from a different regression model and without clustering TC tracks (Chu et al. 2007), the current result is noticeably an improvement.
-In Fig. 5b, the median, and the upper and lower quartiles of the summed predicted typhoon counts are plotted together with the actual observation for each year.
-Out of a total of 28 years, only 2 years (93% accuracy) falls outside the interquartile range.
+In comparison to the correlation skill of 0.63 from a different regression model and without clustering TC tracks (Chu et al. 2007), the current result is a noticeable improvement.
+In Fig. 5b, the median and the upper and lower quartiles of the summed predicted typhoon counts are plotted together with the actual observation for each year.
+Out of a total of 28 yr, only 2 yr (93% accuracy) fall outside the interquartile range.
 This result further supports the efficiency of the proposed feature-oriented regional typhoon frequency forecast framework.

-As Poisson or probit regression model provides probability forecasts, it is also of interest to evaluate the model performance using the Brier Skill Score (BSS), which provides a measure of improvement percentage of model forecast over a climatology model (BSS = 0 indicates no skill relative to the climatological forecast and BSS = 1 means perfect prediction.
-A detailed definition, for example, can be found in Jagger et al. (2002)).
-If we treat the seasonal typhoon activity occurred in the Taiwan area as a binary-class problem (seasonal count either above normal or below normal), the BSS score of the proposed track-pattern based forecast model is 0.32.
+As the Poisson or probit regression model provides probability forecasts, it is also of interest to evaluate the model performance using the Brier skill score (BSS), which provides a measure of improvement percentage of model forecast over a climatology model [BSS = 0 indicates no skill relative to the climatological forecast, and BSS = 1 means perfect prediction.
+A detailed definition, for example, can be found in Jagger et al. (2002)].
+If we treat the seasonal typhoon activity that occurred in the Taiwan area as a binary-class problem (seasonal count either above normal or below normal), then the BSS score of the proposed track-pattern-based forecast model is 0.32.